kirlosev/any-interview-stacks/README.md

 - Depending on the speed the color of balls trail will change to the one set in the config so Players could identify it more easier.

 - The project uses Unity's new Input System, because it's cool and all of that.
+    Turn on Simulated Touch if you run the game in the Editor to control the game with a mouse.

+    _Go to Window > Analysis > Input Debugger._
+    _Press 'Options' drop-down menu in the top-left corner and select "Simulate Touch Input ..." option._

-    There's a different approach possible: to move the player by the distance that finger moves.
+- There's a different approach possible: to move the player by the distance that finger moves.
 Needs some changes in PlayerAvatar class.
-    But the implemented approach where the platforms just follows the players just feels better to me personally.
+    But the implemented approach where the platforms just follows the player's finger just feels better to me personally.

 - Also I chose to use URP because I believe it's the default future of Unity.